huseyinkaplan00/travelJourney/README.md

 ## Description

-Travel Journey is a responsive React application designed for novice to intermediate React developers.
-This project showcases the use of prompts and the .map method to efficiently render data from a "data.jsx" file, providing a seamless and interactive user experience.
+Travel Journey is a responsive React application built with React.
+I used prompts and the .map method in this project to efficiently render data from a "data.jsx" file, providing a seamless user experience.
 - Check out the project live at <a href="https://huseyinkaplan-travel-journey.netlify.app/"> Here 👈 </a>